bluealday/Python-for-Data-Science-Web-Core-Programming-Journey/README.md

-# Data Structures and Data Mining With Python Continuing Professional Educational Course #234PYT304
+## Data Structures and Data Mining With Python Continuing Professional Educational Course #234PYT304 overview and summary

-This is the fifth class offered by the University of California, Davis towards earning a Python for Data Analysis Professional Concentration certificate
+The 7 week online asynchronous course consists of weekly online course materials, quizzes, discussions, and assignments and is the fifth class offered by the University of California, Davis towards earning a Python for Data Analysis Professional Concentration certificate.

-## Course overview and summary
-The 7 week online asynchronous course consists of weekly online course materials, quizzes, discussions, and assignments.
 It is designed to equip the student with "the foundational knowledge and hands on experience to build a portfolio through data engineering pipelines, data science workflows, and machine learning and deep learning operations for artificial intelligence application deployment" per the syllabus.